 COLLAGEN RESEARCH INSTITUTE

-A study by the Collagen Research Institute in Kiel, Germany, showed that HP-BCP accumulates in joint tissue and stimulates cell biosynthesis to produce collagen and proteoglycans.
+Study showing that HP-BCP accumulates in joint tissue and stimulates cell biosynthesis to produce collagen and proteoglycans.
 A significant change in cartilage structure is visible and the joint cartilage seems more supple and, smoother.

 Orally administered collagen hydrolysate halts the progression of osteoarthritis in STR/ort MICE.
 Oesser S et al.(2007) Osteoarthritis Cartilage 15:C61-C62,94